iangow/filings/readme.md

+**This code is not maintained.
+Please go to [mccgr/edgar](https://github.com/mccgr/edgar) for current code.

 # Code to get data on or from filings on EDGAR

 - Get filing index files: `get_filings.R`.
 The data contain meta-data on every filing on EDGAR: `company_name, CIK, date_filed, form_type, file_name`.